 - This should take you to your Contacts page again with a green success message stating that the contact was updated.

 Keep in mind that changing a contacts Bank Account will remove the existing Agreement that is in place between you and this Contact and create a new identical one in its place.
 If your integration uses an Agreements reference number,

 A.xxxx for any reason, this reference will need to be updated to this new Agreements reference.

 Not KYC Trusted

-To change a customers banking details, you will need to create a new Contact with the new bank account details.
-Before you do this, we recommend that you remove the existing Contact in order to keep a "clean" contact list, and make referencing the correct Contact easier.
+To change customers banking details, you will need to create a new Contact with the new bank account details.
+Before you do this, we recommend that you remove the existing Contact in order to keep a "clean" contact list and make referencing the correct Contact easier.